x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

-Optionally, you can specific the version of your packages during creation, e.g. python 2.7 or R 3.4:
+Optionally, you can specify the version of your packages during creation, e.g. python 2.7 or R 3.4:

 ```sh
 conda create -p /some/other/dir/env_name_py2 	 python=2.7